waynodiablo/Oystercard/pills/debugging.md

   * Ruby: `p`
   * JavaScript: `console.log`

+* Read the error description and stack trace.

 * Look at the Network tab of the Chrome developer tools to see request and response data.

 * Look at the Elements tab of the Chrome developer tools to see the content and styling of web pages.